TroyHernandez/CHI_EJ_map/README.md

 # Chicago Environmental Justice Communities Map

-[This code](https://github.com/TroyHernandez/CHI_EJ_map) generates [a map](https://troyhernandez.shinyapps.io/IL_EJ_map/) that visualizes the US EPA EnviroScreen data for 2019.
-It is based on [my previous volunteer work](https://github.com/TroyHernandez/IL_EJ_map) for the IL EPA, the Illinois Power Agency, and the [Future Jobs Energy Act](https://www.illinois.gov/sites/ipa/Pages/Renewable_Resources.aspx).

-Here is what the Illinois Power Agency said about calculating which communities met its “EJ criteria”:
+This is a visualization the US EPA EnviroScreen data for Chicago in 2019.
+The EnviroScreen metric combines environmental and demographic data into a single, easy to use metric for identifying environmental justice communities.

-> The Agency would then weight each factor using an approach adapted from CalEnviroScreen: Census tracts would be ranked for each environmental and demographic indicator, a resulting percentile score would be found for each tract, and the percentile scores would be averaged, resulting in an environmental and demographic score for each tract.
-The two averages would be multiplied together to determine a score.
+> Census tracts are ranked for 11 environmental and 8 demographic indicators, a resulting percentile score is then found for each tract.
+The percentile scores are then averaged, resulting in an environmental and demographic score for each tract.
+The two averages are multiplied together to determine the *EnviroScore*.

 The environmental indicators are: